About Class Afloat

 Mathew Chyzyk holds a Bachelor of Science in Mathematics and a Bachelor of Education, both from the University of Calgary.
 He has been involved with Class Afloat for over a decade, as a student in 2003, a student teacher in 2012, and now in his second year as a full-time teacher with the programme.
 Mathew is currently teaching Mathematics, Astronomy, and Chemistry.
 Hailing from Calgary, Alberta, Mathew has a keen interest in all things mathematical and a love for board games.

-Kim Wallace has worked as an educator and hiking/ backpacking guide in the Canadian Rockies since 1997, and is currently in her sixth year of teaching English Language Arts.
-As a bilingual outdoor and experiential educator, Kim believes that students and environment play an important role in the co-creation of learning experiences.
-Having recently been a student herself while she completed her Masters in Environmental Education and Communication, Kim is sensitive to the diverse learning needs of those she works with.
+Kim Wallace has worked as a bilingual (French and English) experiential and outdoor educator in the Canadian Rockies since 1997, and has been a certified teacher in Alberta, Canada since 2006.
+The 2014-15 school year will be her second year with Class Afloat, and her seventh full-time year of teaching English Language Arts.
+Kim believes that students and environment play an integral role in the co-creation of learning experiences.
+Having recently been a student herself as she completed her Masters in Environmental Education and Communication, Kim strives to ignite a passion for life-long learning within the hearts of those with whom she works and plays.